UWCS/stardust/content/events/t2/w6/lasertag.md

 +++
 title = "Laser Tag"
-date = "Sat"
+date = "Sat 4pm"

 [extra]
-location = "??"
-icon = "ph-alien"
-colour = "social"
+location = "Laser Quest, Coventry" icon = "ph-alien" colour = "social"

 [taxonomies]
 tags = ["Laser Tag", "Collab"]
 +++
-We're collabing with anisoc to do laser tag
+Do you hate everyone around you?
+Then shoot them (in Minecraft with lasers)!

+We are going laser tag, in collaboration with Anisoc!

+Tickets are £10 each: to sign up, please fill out the form on discord - signups close on the 14th.